 - Tender hepatomegaly - pulsatile in tricuspid regurgitation, with ascites.

 - Often extensive peripheral oedema.
+There may be swollen ankles, sacral oedema or ascites.

 The peak expiratory flow rate may be reduced but, if it is <150 litres/minute, suspect chronic obstructive pulmonary disease (COPD) or asthma.